 Imilac

 Imilac was found in 1822 in the Atacama Desert, Atacama, Chile.
 Numerous masses, large and small, have been removed over the years.
 The largest individual found weighed 450 pounds.
 I made a trip to the Imilac strewnfield in late April 2000 and can say first-hand that there is very little material left to be found.
 Systematic searching with ATV's using high-tech metal detecting has pretty much cleaned out the area.
 Imilac is classified as a Pallasite.
-Immediately below is a photo of representative samples of Imilac that I have for sale.

-Click images to enlarge:
+Click Images to enlarge:

 imilacsign.jpg (37873 bytes)